JoshuaAcosta/Udacity-Data-Engineering-Nanodegree-Capstone-Project/README.md

 This project creates a data pipeline using Apache Airflow to extract, transform and load the requested datasets into a data warehouse in Amazon Redshift for the analytics team to perform their analysis.

 ## Data Description & Sources
 * NYC 311 Compliants: The City of New York publishes complaints made to 311 via their [Open Data portal](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9).
 311 complaints are updated daily.
 A csv file containing all complaints from 2014 to 2018 was downloaded from here.
-The dataset contains columns such as complaint type, city agency respoding to complaint, location (including address, neighborhood and community district information) and
+The dataset contains columns such as complaint type, city agency respoding to complaint, location (including address, neighborhood and community district information) and longtitude/latitude coordinates.

 * NOAA Weather API: The weather data is gathering from the [National Oceanic and Atmospheric Administration's API](https://www.ncdc.noaa.gov/cdo-web/webservices/v2).
 API calls returns json data with the max/min temperature, snowfall, snow depth and precipitation measures for each day.
 In this project, we ping and receive data from the station located in Central Park, Manhattan.